-To do so, administrator only has symbolic link inside the an create to the /etc/nginx/locations/http-enabled corresponding file directory to the in /etc/nginx/locations/http-available directory, and then reload nginx with systemctl reload nginx.
+То do so, an administrator only has symbolic link inside the create а to /etc/nginx/locations/http-enabled directory the corresponding file the to in /etc/nginx/locations/http-available directory, and then reload nginx with systemctl reload nginx.
 A similar operation must be done for HTTPS.